mikehemming/UofM_cybersecurity/Section_02_Homework/Michael_Hemming_Unit_02_Homework.md

 ### 4. What is the organizations goals regarding this behavior?

 1) IT becoming aware of a lost device within 24 hours of loss.
 Device recovery or brick within 24 hours of discovery of loss.
+100% compliance on PIN/Password for business apps access at a minimum.

 2) Malware found on less than 5% BYOD devices.